chipbk10/Scripts/iOS.md

 xcrun simctl launch booted "com.app.bundleIdentifier"     # to launch the app in the booted simulator
                                                           # "com.app.bundleIdentifier" is your CFBundleIdentifier in Info.plist
 ```

+### Carthage

+touch Cartfile                                            # create Carthage file, then add dependencies
+Cartfile.resolved                                         # this file contains info about versions of the dependencies, should be stored in the repository

+#### Carthage directory
+- Build 		# built frameworks
+- Checkouts 	# source code
+			# Carthage maintains its own internal cache (database) of dependency repositories,
+			# so it doesn’t have to clone the same source multiple times for different projects.

+carthage update                                           # clone the repositories (dependencies), then build each dependency into a framework
+carthage update --platform iOS
+carthage bootstrap --no-build                             # Carthage skip download the binary builds

+#### bootstrap vs update
+carthage bootstrap 	# checkout & build
+carthage update 		# update & re-build